-- When can you see the Dutch tulip fields?
+- Netherlands tulip season: When can you see the flowers?

-- Where are the tulips fields in The Netherlands?
+- Where are the tulip fields in The Netherlands?

 - Bollenstreek (Lisse tulips fields)